‘Deadliest Catch’ 2017 Spoilers: Sig Hansen, Captains Face New Kind Of Drama

 “This was not our decision, and it was not made by the owners nor the captains of the Cornelia.
 This was not a dispute over money, this was simply a decision made by production Discovery.
 They have creative control over pretty much everything that airs on Deadliest Catch, and we respect that.
 We are fishermen and we will be doing what we love to do this king crab season, but we will be doing it alone.”

-Will Sig Hansen make cameo appearances in Season 13 or head out to see with the rest of the fleet?
+Will Sig Hansen make cameo appearances in Season 13 or head out to sea with the rest of the fleet?
 It’s not revealed, but the spoilers hint that he must weigh his options after learning that another well-known fleet, the Destination, sank during fishing season.
 He also considers whether his profession is worth the risk when he finds out that he’ll be a grandfather.

 The captains will battle the merciless seas, treacherous ice storms, and mammoth waves as they venture further out to sea and catch crab in hazardous conditions.